BenHowkins/nerd_box_pp5/README.md

 This project was planned and implemented with agile methodology and principles.
 This was managed and documented on GitHub Projects.

-The GitHub project can be viewed here: [Nerd Box](https://github.com/users/BenHowkins/projects/10)
+The GitHub project can be viewed here: [Nerd Box](https://github.com/users/BenHowkins/projects/12)

 The EPICS were defined using the GitHub Milestones feature and each User Story was given one of the following milestones:
 - Product, Search and Selection: A feature of the project that is used in searching for and selecting products
 - Purchasing and Payment: A feature of the project that is used in the purchasing and payment process
-- Account Management: A feature of the project that is part of the project's account management functionality
+- Account Management & Features: A feature of the project that is part of the project's account management and account features
 - Site Admin: A function of the project that is part of the site's administrative uses

 User Stories contained a list of Acceptance Criteria and Tasks to support the development of the project.